 Dr. Neal Lathia

-Prior to joining the Computer Lab, I was a Research Associate in the Department of Computer Science at University College London (where I am still an honorary Research Associate).
+Prior to joining the Computer Lab, I was a Research Associate in the Department of Computer Science at University College London.
 I researched personalisation in mobile/public transport contexts as part of the EC i-Tour project, with Licia Capra.

 I also obtained my PhD from University College London (supervised by: Stephen Hailes and Licia Capra), funded by the EPSRC Utiforo project: my doctoral work centred around evaluating collaborative filtering algorithms for online recommender systems over time.

 - August 2014: Android Q Sense study launching.
 Smoker who wants to quit in the Cambridge/London area?
 Join us!